What should I bring/wear?

 Your first class is free.

 There is no initial up-front fee.
-Once you have completed a trial period of around 8 classes (including your first free class) you will be presented with a white belt and a folder containing the first part of the training handbook, and you will then need to pay a joining fee of £30.
+Once you have completed a trial period of around 6 classes (including your first free class) you will be presented with a folder containing the first part of the training handbook, and you will then need to pay a joining fee of £30.

 Option 1: Drop-in rate